cm-tle-pred/cm-tle-pred.github.io/index.md

 ## Mean Anomaly Data Representation

-The `MEAN_ANOMALY` has two very interesting traits which makes it extremely problematic to predict properly without the help of other features.
+The `MEAN_ANOMALY` has two very interesting traits which make it extremely problematic to predict properly without the help of other features.
 Firstly, the `MEAN_ANOMALY` value is between 0-360, representing its position along an orbit.
 However, satellites in Low Earth Orbit typically orbits the Earth every 90 to 120 minutes, resulting in the value wrapping around 12 to 16 times a day.
 With most satellites only having one or two TLE entries per day, these observations are considered very sparse.
-To complicate matters further, these values are only reported at very specific values over time, perhaps due to the observation stations physical position on Earth and when the satellites passes overhead.
+To complicate matters further, these values are only reported at very specific values over time, perhaps due to the observation stations' physical position on Earth and when the satellites pass overhead.
 The following diagram demonstrates this problem.
 The red points are actual observed data and the grey line covers where the values would be if an observation was made.

 ![Mean anomaly challenge](images/mean_anomaly_challenge.png)